 My Path of Creating 1st Artist book “Renjishi” — #1 A Picture with Wormholes

-At the theatre wing, the light came in from the stage behind, and the lady’s silhouette appeared.
+At a dimly lit theatre wing, the light came in from the stage behind, and the lady’s silhouette appeared.

 Today’s performance is...

-This is a story about my path as a photographer, who is in my 30s and have felt the limit of my expression creating straightforward documentary.
-I would like to introduce my path of creating my first artist book “Renjishi” with an eight-part series, with steps such as various meetings that inspired me, my challenges, to seek my own way in creating through a try and error process, and book sales both domestically and internationally.
+This is a story about my path as a photographer in my 30s, who have felt the limit of a straightforward documentary approach.
+I want to introduce my story of creating my first artist book “Renjishi” with an eight-part series: with steps such as various meetings that inspired me, my challenges, to seek my way of creating through a try and error process, and book sales both domestically and internationally.

 Back in late 2014, I was assigned to work at an office building in Osaka.
 When I visit there, I happen to see the dance rehearsal of Fumiko Yamato, a Japanese dancer.
 She is the same generation as my grandmother, yet her dance is very sharp.
 What on earth is this!

 I have never seen a traditional Japanese dance before.
-Actually, I felt something uncomfortable with a strict atmosphere of the world of tradition that there are unspoken rules and sometimes it makes beginners feel withered, and people around me regard the tradition itself as value and introduce it to foreigners proudly with unconditional admiration.
-Therefore, I was impressed by the lady, who breaks the general image of an elderly woman and a traditional dancer.
+I felt something uncomfortable with a strict atmosphere of the world of tradition that there are unspoken rules, and sometimes it makes beginners think withered, and people around me regard the tradition itself as value and introduce it to foreigners proudly with unconditional admiration.
+Therefore, I was impressed by the lady who breaks the public image of an older woman and a traditional dancer.
 I couldn't find an appropriate word to describe her.
 She seems superwoman to me.

 I want to know about her, who lives in an unfamiliar world.

-This was the start to communicate with her.
+This was the start of communicating with her.

-Since then, I have been fortunate enough to be given opportunities to photograph her at various places and occasions, such as stages took place in Japan nationwide, ceremonies and parties held by her school, for nearly two years.
+Since then, I have been fortunate enough to be given opportunities to photograph her at various places and occasions, such as stages that took place in Japan nationwide, ceremonies and parties held by her school for nearly two years.

-However, even though I have taken many photos, I could not create a piece of work at all.
+However, even though I have taken many photos, I could not create any pieces at all.

 What in the world am I doing?
 As time goes by, I irritate myself.

-At that time, a specific image has been coming into my mind, which is a man put the telephone receiver to his ear.
+At that time, a specific image came into my mind: a man putting the telephone receiver to his ear.
 This is one of the images from the series of documentary photos from “Harikomi Nikki (Stakeout Diary)” taken by Yukichi Watabe, a Japanese photographer.
-He was with two police detectives who had been investigating an actual murder case, and took their photos.
+He was with two police detectives investigating an actual murder case and took their photos.

-I have been thinking about lessons of documentary photography, such as the real drama goes on even without a photographer, the ability to grasp viewers’ attention, and let the photographer go unnoticed and capture a moment.
-Although I tried to identify myself with such an existing image of a documentary photographer, I felt the limit of my expression along with these approaches.
+I have been thinking about documentary photography lessons, such as the real drama goes on even without a photographer, the ability to grasp viewers’ attention, and let the photographer go unnoticed and capture a moment.
+Although I tried to identify myself with such an existing image of a documentary photographer, I felt the limit of my expression with these approaches.

 I struggled with something which I don’t know what to do by myself.
 To break away from the current situation, I was like a drowning man will catch at a straw, as the proverb says.
-So, I consulted with Yumi Goto, who is a co-founder and curator for the Reminders Photography Stronghold in Hikifune, Tokyo.
-I attended their annual workshop “Photobook as object,” which is held every May each year to create an artist book.
+So, I consulted with Yumi Goto, a co-founder and curator for the Reminders Photography Stronghold in Hikifune, Tokyo.
+I attended their annual workshop “Photobook as object,” which held every May to create an artist book.

 “No, I’m not interested in it at all,” I answered.

 “I see you are good at taking photos for newspapers and magazines.
-However, the photos of the dancer you have taken so far have no depth to show a story as a piece of work.
+However, the dancer photos you have taken so far have no depth to show a story as a piece of work.
 Perhaps, you put a story into the framework that you have expected, don’t you?”
 “It’s not good just to compose what you know.”